Nina Lauber-Thommesen

 Experience

-As an arbitrator, Nina Lauber-Thommesen draws on many years of valuable experience as arbitrator, counsel to parties and tribunal secretary in international commercial arbitrations.
+As an arbitrator, Nina Lauber-Thommesen draws on fifteen years of valuable experience as presiding arbitrator, co-arbitrator, sole arbitrator, counsel to parties, and tribunal secretary in international commercial arbitrations.

 She has also advised clients in multijurisdictional litigations and court proceedings related to recognition and enforcement of arbitral awards.
 She strives to be fair, efficient and pragmatic.
 She is also mindful of differences in procedural traditions and expectations, and the importance of remaining flexible in that regard.
 She believes in thorough preparations and considers that attention to facts and sensitivity to commercial matters are prerequisites for sound decisions.

-Nina Lauber-Thommesen has been involved in more than fifty international commercial arbitrations under a variety of arbitration rules, including the ICC Rules, the Swiss Rules, the SCC Rules, the DIA Rules, the UNCITRAL Rules, the CAM Rules and the LCIA Rules, and many national arbitration acts and substantive laws from the civil law and common law traditions.
+Nina Lauber-Thommesen has been involved in more than sixty international commercial arbitrations, including more than fifteen as arbitrator, under a variety of arbitration rules, such as the ICC Rules, the Swiss Rules, the SCC Rules, the DIA Rules, the UNCITRAL Rules, the CAM Rules and the LCIA Rules, and many national arbitration acts and substantive laws from the civil law and common law traditions.
 Her experience covers a broad spectre of international contracts such as works and services contracts, distribution and sales contracts, joint venture agreements, shareholder and share purchase agreements, as well as agency and licensing agreements.

 Nina Lauber-Thommesen speaks Scandinavian languages (Norwegian mother tongue), English and French.
 She is active in professional networks in the Nordic countries and in Switzerland.